JamieWilson2000/SpeedySumsMS2/README.md

 - I have run the four .js files through JSHint and due to the similarities in the files they all return similar results.
 - Of the twenty warnings, seventeen of them are based on my use of 'let'.
 - JSHint has highlighted there are ten unused variables and one undefined variable.
+I ran this past my mentor who assured me that this was common enough and not to be too concerned.
 <br>
 <br>